- About Us

 School-centred initial teacher training (SCITT) is a programme for graduates, run by and based in schools.

 All SCITT courses lead to qualified teacher status (QTS).
-As an accredited provider we offer CORE training in a range of subjects which is publicised in October 2017.
+As an accredited provider we offer CORE training in a range of subjects.

 The new apprenticeship programme which involves a combination of classroom teacher, practical learning and a salary.
 This is a unique way of funding your training and it will support you financially through the programme.
 In addition, you’ll be required to undertake an end-point assessment (EPA) in the final term to ensure you’re on track to be an effective newly qualified teacher.

 PE with EBacc Subject

 We are offering places to train in PE along with an EBacc subject.
 To be eligible to apply you need to have a degree in PE or sports related subject area and you will also need an A level at grade C or above in the EBacc subject you would like to train to teach in.
 We are particularly looking for candidates who have an A level in history, maths, English or science.
 You will also need to complete a Subject Knowledge Enhancement (SKE) course prior to starting the course in the EBacc subject you will be training to teach.
 The SKE course will be fully funded and you will receive a government bursary whilst completing it (up until July 2020).
 Places for PE with EBacc subject are limited, therefore, we recommend you apply as soon as possible.

 Our course provides the best of both works combining relevant up to date central training sessions with a high percentage of time spent developing those essential skills where it counts….. in the classroom.
 Central training sessions are held in a partnership school where trainees will receive theoretical sessions covering both specialist subject knowledge and professional themes.